How to Download Images from Google Docs3 Easy Methods to Save Images from a Google Document in 2024

 Method #3: Use Google Keep

-What if you only want one or two images from a big document?
-Publishing the whole thing to the web, or downloading it all to your computer might seem like overkill.
+What if you only want one or two images from an extensive document?
+Publishing the whole thing to the web or downloading it all to your computer might seem like overkill.

 That’s when Google Keep comes in handy.
-In case you’ve not come across it before, Google Keep is Google’s note-taking app.
+If you’ve not come across it before, Google Keep is Google’s note-taking app.

-It works with Google Docs, so you can easily save individual Google Docs images to Google Keep and then download them right away.
+It works with Google Docs, so you can easily save individual Google Docs images to Google Keep and then download them immediately.

-To use it, simply right-click on your chosen image in your Google Doc, then click the “Save to Keep” option.
+To use it, right-click on your chosen image in your Google Doc and click the “Save to Keep” option.

 Google Docs Save to Keep Option (Screenshot for Downloading Images in Google Docs)